AlibabaResearch/DAMO-ConvAI/EPO/Alfshop/README.md

 # Evaluation on WebShop and ALFWorld

-We build our WebShop and ALFWorld implementation on top of [EPO] (https://github.com/Yifan-Song793/ETO/tree/main).
+We build our WebShop and ALFWorld implementation on top of [ETO](https://github.com/Yifan-Song793/ETO/tree/main).

 ## Structure